thesadru/disnake/docs/api.rst

         Represents a green button for a successful action.
     .. attribute:: danger

-        Represents a red button for a dangerous action.
+        Represents a red button for a dangeros action.
     .. attribute:: link

         Represents a link button.